The Voyage of Errors: Workplace Misconduct Policies That Could Make Shakespeare Blush

 The Top Missteps in Misconduct: A Voyage of Policies

-Let’s picture a boardroom in San Francisco or maybe a chic startup in Austin, where policy drafting sessions often involve more coffee spills than eureka moments.
-These sessions aim to address the consequences of misconduct, an evergreen topic that requires not just attention but also a little bit of relief.
+Let’s imagine a boardroom in San Francisco or maybe a chic startup in Austin, where policy drafting sessions often involve more coffee spills than eureka moments.
+These sessions aim to address the consequences of misconduct, an evergreen topic that requires not just attention but also a little bit of comic relief.
 After all, the more serious the issue, the harder we must laugh to process it.

 1. Policy vs. Parody: The Unintentional Awareness in Seriousness

-“Workplace the ability to think for ourselves can alleviate stress, increase engagement, and grow team cohesion.” – Jane Laughlin, Organizational Psychologist
+“Workplace the ability to think for ourselves can alleviate stress, increase engagement, and grow team cohesion.” – Dr. Jane Laughlin, Organizational Psychologist

 Not All Heroes Wear Capes: Some Carry Policy Manuals